L4k4r/SSH-stepper/README.md

 # SSH-stepper
-The code in this repository enables lateral movement through SSH connections.
-It injects keystrokes into a new SSH session, thus infecting an SSHD server to which the connection is being made.
+The code in this repository enables lateral movement through SSH connections by injecting keystrokes into a new SSH session, thus infecting an SSHD server to which the connection is being made.
+This tool is designed for red teaming operations where systems use short-lived or one-time passwords to connect via SSH.
+With this tool, it is still possible to achieve lateral movement through these secured connections.

 # Backdoor